 Colden was a different man from his ancestor; he even fought against the British as a colonel of volunteers in the War of 1812.
 Surprising given his lineage, Colden was for many years considered a Federalist, the party of Alexander Hamilton.
 However, he considered as one of his closest friends a rather unlikely ally — anti-Federalist DeWitt Clinton.

-Colden took a crack at the city’s deeper seeded problems.
+Colden also took a crack at the city’s deeper social problems.
 Indeed he was governing over a growing city, population 123,706 as of 1820.
 With a big city came big city problems — poverty, crime, homelessness.

 Colden proclaimed, “It must be obvious that under such circumstances it would be in vain to expect that their punishment will improve their morals: it can hardly fail to have a contrary effect.”

 The mayor set the stage for an innovative experiment: New York’s House of Refuge, in an arsenal at Broadway and 23rd Street, essentially a reform school, built to incarcerate children age 16 and younger.

 It later opened in 1825 (after Colden left office) with six boys and three girls as its pupils, many of them guilty only of homelessness and essentially kept here until adulthood.
 By the early 1830s, the House of Refuge would receive over 1,600 teenagers.